tessi-lab/ml-bench/README.md

 Install the packages for your system.
 For macOS with Apple Silicon see this [article](https://developer.apple.com/metal/tensorflow-plugin/).

+**EDIT**: It seems not so easy to install the requirements on Apple Silicon: help needed!
+(I do not have such computer)

 Example:

 `python -m pip install -r requirements.txt`